team-mayes/team-site/_pages/team.md

 ## Stephen Vicchio

 Stephen earned his B.S. in Chemical Engineering from the University of Maryland, Baltimore County (UMBC) in Spring 2015, and joined the PhD program in Chemical Engineering at the University of Michigan in Fall 2015.
-As an undergraduate at UMBC, Stephen

-Stephen earned his B.S. in Chemical Engineering from the University of Maryland, Baltimore County (UMBC), where he also conducted research at UMBC on hippocampal neuron cell signaling.
-He worked with Shenkar Garde's group at the Rensselaer Polytechnic Institute, completing an REU Summer Research Program simulating Janus particles at the water vapor-liquid interface.
-He additionally completed a Leadership Alliance Summer Undergraduate Research Fellowship at Yale University and a FREEDM Systems Center REU at North Carolina State University.
+As an undergraduate at UMBC, Stephen worked on a variety of research projects.
+His previous research experiences range from improving anode materials for Lithium-Ion batteries (FREEDM Systems Center REU at NC State University) to performing longevity studies for Zinc-Calcium-Magnesium bulk metallic glasses degradable implants (Leadership Alliance SURF at Yale University) to simulating Janus particles patterned with varying hydrophobicity at a water vapor-liquid interface (LSAMP REU at Rensselaer Polytechnic Institute).
+As a member of Team Mayes and Blue, Stephen’s research focuses on creating a glycan designer library elucidating trends on how specific glycosylation motifs impact protein function.
+The new, fundamental knowledge developed by Stephen’s work will allow researchers to use glycosylation as a tool to customize protein function.